Meet Our Staff

 Certified Medical Assistant

-I am relocating to Portland from Colorado where I have spent the last 10 years working as a Medical Assistant.
-I am very excited to be joining the Reed College Health & Counseling family for the 2020 academic year.
-My past experiences of working in a wide range of primary and specialty clinics have given me a solid foundation to expand on, and grow with the Reed team.
-Health is very important to me personally and was a big part of my decision to pursue a career in healthcare.
-Being a caregiver, I value treating all patients with the same level of care and genuine compassion and strive to make every encounter a positive experience.
-I believe in Reed’s commitment to diversity and inclusion and know it will only strengthen that passion to make a difference!
+I am grateful to be a part of the Reed community working as a medical assistant in the Health & Counseling Center.
+I have 13 years of experience working in a wide range of primary and specialty clinics that have given me a solid foundation.
+Health is very important to me personally, and is a big part of my decision to pursue a career in healthcare.
+Being a caregiver, I value treating all patients with the same level of care and with genuine compassion, striving to make every patient interaction a positive experience.
+I believe in Reed’s commitment to diversity and inclusion which has only strengthened my passion to make a difference!
+It is my goal to meet each patient where they are in their health journey, creating an affirming and welcoming environment.

 Cindy Everetts CMA (she/her/hers)